opnfv/moon/tests/performance/README.md

-# Moon Yardstick and Bottlenecks Performance Tests
+# Moon Yardstick/Bottlenecks Performance Tests

 The main objective of this document is to describe the performance tests for the Moon project/module.
-Moon is a security managment platform which provides a set of security functions to project the underlying OPNFV infrastructure and/or VNFs.
+Moon is a security management platform which provides a set of security functions to project the underlying OPNFV infrastructure and/or VNFs.
-Moon is consisted of 2 parts: a master and a set of slaves.
-The master holds all security-related information and each slave only fetches and holds related informations for its local usage from master.
+It is consisted of 2 parts: a master and a set of slaves.
+The master holds all security-related information and each slave only fetches and holds related information for its local usage from master.

-## Moon Master Performance Tests
+## Master Performance Tests
-In this test, we should:
+### Pre-requisite
 - setup a Moon master service on a physical server
-- create a tenant/scope through the Moon master service
-- create a MSL security policy with 4 subject security levels and 4 object security levels for this tenant

-- increase N to find the limit of the security policy (implemented in format of a Docker)
-  - create N users and N resources (VMs in our case) in this tenant
-  - simulate 2 operation requests per user per second to Moon's authorization endpoint
-  - gather performance metrics like CPU, memory, network usages
-  - throught the iteration, determine the capacity limit for one Docker

-- setup 20 user and 20 resources (VMs in our case) for one tenant
-  - increase the number of tenants to test the maximal number of tenants on the server

-- setup 5 tenants of N users and N resources (VMs in our case) in each tenant
-  - increase N by simulating 2 operation requests per user per second to the Moon's authorization endpoint
-  - gather performance metrics like CPU, memory, network usages
-  - throught the iteration, dermine the maximal user/resource number of these 5 tenants/Dockers on the server

-- setup 10 tenants of N users and N resources (VMs in our case) in each tenant
-  - increase N by simulating 2 operation requests per user per second to the Moon's authorization endpoint
-  - gather performance metrics like CPU, memory, network usages
-  - throught the iteration, dermine the maximal user/resource number of these 10 tenants/Dockers on the server

-- setup 20 tenants of N users and N resources (VMs in our case) in each tenant
-  - increase N by simulating 2 operation requests per user per second to the Moon's authorization endpoint
-  - gather performance metrics like CPU, memory, network usages
-  - throught the iteration, dermine the maximal user/resource number of these 20 tenants/Dockers on the server

-## Moon Slave Performace Tests
-In this test, we should:
-- setup a Moon master service on a physical server
-- setup a Moon slave service on a physical server
-- create a tenant/scope through the Moon master service
-- create a MSL security policy with 4 subject security levels and 4 object security levels for this tenant through the Moon master service

-- increase N to find the limit of the security policy (implemented in format of a Docker)
-  - create N users and N resources (VMs in our case) in this tenant
-  - simulate 2 operation requests per user per second to Moon slave's authorizatoin endpoint
-  - gather performance metrics like CPU, memory, network usages of Moon slave
-  - throught the iteration, dermine the capacity limit for one Docker of Moon slave

-- setup 20 user and 20 resources (VMs in our case) for one tenant through the Moon slave service
-  - increate the number of tenants to test the maximal number of tenants on the server of the Moon slave

-- setup 5 tenants of N users and N resources (VMs in our case) in each tenant through the Moon master service
-  - increate N by simulating 2 operation requests per user per second to the Moon slave's authorization endpoint
-  - gather performance metrics like CPU, memory, network usages of both Moon master and Moon slave
-  - throught the iteration, dermine the maximal user/resource number of these 5 tenants/Dockers on the server of Moon slave

-- setup 10 tenants of N users and N resources (VMs in our case) in each tenant through the Moon master service
-  - increate N by simulating 2 operation requests per user per second to the Moon slave's authorization endpoint
-  - gather performance metrics like CPU, memory, network usages of both Moon master and slave
-  - throught the iteration, dermine the maximal user/resource number of these 10 tenants/Dockers on the server of the Moon slave

-- setup 20 tenants of N users and N resources (VMs in our case) in each tenant through the Moon master service
-  - increate N by simulating 2 operation requests per user per second to the Moon slave's authorization endpoint
-  - gather performance metrics like CPU, memory, network usages of both Moon master and slave
-  - throught the iteration, dermine the maximal user/resource number of these 20 tenants/Dockers on the server of the Moon slave
+- create a project in OpenStack/Keystone
+- create a MSL PDP with a model of 4 subject security levels and 4 object security levels, the MLS policy will be defined later

+### Policy Size Test
+Increase the number of users and resources N to find the limit of the security policy
+- create N users and N resources (VMs in our case) in this MLS security policy
+- sends 5 authz requests/second
+- gather performance metrics like CPU, memory, network usages Through the iteration, determine the maximal number of N to support 5 requests/second

+### PDP Number Test
+- setup 20 user and 20 resources (VMs in our case) for each MLS PDP
+- sends 5 authz requests/second for each MLS PDP
+- increase the number of PDP to test the maximal number of PDP on the master

+### Policy Size Test for 5 PDPs
+- setup 5 PDPs of N users and N resources (VMs in our case)
+- sends 5 authz requests/second for each MLS PDP
+- gather performance metrics like CPU, memory, network usages Through the iteration, determine the maximal user/resource number of these 5 PDPs

+### Policy Size Test for 10 PDPs
+- setup 10 PDPs of N users and N resources (VMs in our case)
+- sends 5 authz requests/second for each MLS PDP
+- gather performance metrics like CPU, memory, network usages Through the iteration, determine the maximal user/resource number of these 10 PDPs

+### Policy Size Test for 20 PDPs
+- setup 20 PDPs of N users and N resources (VMs in our case)
+- sends 5 authz requests/second for each MLS PDP
+- gather performance metrics like CPU, memory, network usages Through the iteration, determine the maximal user/resource number of these 20 PDPs

+## Master-Slave Performance Tests
+### Pre-requisite
+- setup a Moon master on a physical server
+- setup a Moon slave on a physical server
+- create a project in OpenStack/Keystone
+- create a MSL PDP with a model of 4 subject security levels and 4 object security levels, the MLS policy will be defined later on the master

+### Slave Policy Size Test
+Increase the number of users and resources N to find the limit of the security policy
+- create N users and N resources (VMs in our case) in this MLS security policy on the master
+- sends 5 authz requests/second to the slave
+- gather performance metrics like CPU, memory, network usages of the slave Through the iteration, determine the maximal number of N to support 5 requests/second of the slave

+### Slave PDP Number Test
+- setup 20 user and 20 resources (VMs in our case) for each MLS PDP on the master
+- sends 5 authz requests/second for each MLS PDP to the slave Through the iteration, determine the maximal number of PDP to support 5 requests/second of the slave

+### Slave Policy Size Test for 5 PDPs
+- setup 5 PDPs of N users and N resources (VMs in our case) on the master
+- sends 5 authz requests/second for each MLS PDP to the slave
+- gather performance metrics like CPU, memory, network usages of the slave Through the iteration, determine the maximal user/resource number of these 5 PDPs

+### Slave Policy Size Test for 10 PDPs
+- setup 10 PDPs of N users and N resources (VMs in our case) on the master
+- sends 5 authz requests/second for each MLS PDP to the slave
+- gather performance metrics like CPU, memory, network usages of the slave Through the iteration, determine the maximal user/resource number of these 10 PDPs

+### Slave Policy Size Test for 20 PDPs
+- setup 20 PDPs of N users and N resources (VMs in our case) on the master
+- sends 5 authz requests/second for each MLS PDP to the slave
+- gather performance metrics like CPU, memory, network usages of the slave Through the iteration, determine the maximal user/resource number of these 20 PDPs